ZONESTAR3D/Upgrade-kit-guide/HOTEND/FAQ_M4E4.md

 ## <a id = "slicing">What is the difference in slicing settings between M4 and E4 hotend:</a>
 :pushpin: These settings have been set in the profiles of the PrusaSlicer software we provide.
 You only need to choose the correct **printer preset** according to your machine and hotend type.
 ### Slice settings for multi-color printing
-When multi-color printing, the slicing settings for the E4 hotend and M4 hotend mainly differ as follows:
+For printing multi-color, the slicing settings for the E4 hotend and M4 hotend mainly differ as follows:
 - **start gcode**
   - **For the E4 hotend**, it requires "pre-load filaments" before starting printing([**Know Why**](#preload)), for details, please refer to [**start gcode of the E4 hotend**](https://github.com/ZONESTAR3D/Slicing-Guide/blob/master/PrusaSlicer/Custom_Gcode.md#start-g-code).
   - **For the M4 hotend**, When printing no more than 4 colors, there is no need to make special changes to the start gcode.
 But **if you need to print more than 4 colors** (mixing different colored filaments into multiple colors), you can set the color mixing ratio in the start gcode.
 For details, please refer to [**How to print more than 4 colors by using M4 hot end**](https://github.com/ZONESTAR3D/Slicing-Guide/blob/master/PrusaSlicer/PrusaSlicerGuide_M4.md#how-to-print-more-than-4-colors-using-m4-hot-end).